Cucurbitane

 The name is applied to two stereoisomers, distinguished by the prefixes 5α- and 5β-, which differ by the handedness of the bonds at a particular carbon atom (number 5 in the standard steroid numbering scheme).

+Cucurbitane is the core chemical structure of a class of derivatives known as cucurbitane-type triterpenoids or simply as cucurbitanes.

 Derivatives

 Natural compounds

 Compounds with the basic cucurbitane skeleton are found in many plants, and some are important phytopharmaceuticals.
 Natural cucurbitane-related compounds include: